lewandofskee/MambaAD/README.md

 }
 ```
 ## Acknowledgements
-We thank the great works [VMamba](https://github.com/MzeroMiko/VMamba), [VM-UNet](https://github.com/JCruan519/VM-UNet) and [ADer](https://github.com/zhangzjn/ADer) for providing assistance for our research.
+We thank the great works [ADer](https://github.com/zhangzjn/ADer), [VMamba](https://github.com/MzeroMiko/VMamba) for providing assistance for our research.